aurelio-amerio/techytok/_posts/2019-12-23-lesson-modules.md

 As you can see at line 7, a warning is shown to let us know that the `gamma` function exported by `SpecialFunctions` is in conflict with the `gamma` function which we have defined at line 1.

-At line 9 we call the `gamma` function and as we can see the first definition of the function is what is used (i.e. the user defined function), if we want to call the gamma function inside `SpecialFunctions` we need to specify the module which contains it (as done in line 13).
+At line 9 we call the `gamma` function and as we can see the first definition of the function is what is used (i.e. the user defined function), if we want to call the gamma function inside `SpecialFunctions` we need to specify the module which contains it (as done on line 13).

 In the case where a conflict like this may arise, it is better to avoid the `using` notations and instead use `import`, which "imports" the desired module all the same but without exporting any function in the calling scope.